PAHdb/pyPAHdb/_sources/installation.rst.txt

     $ pip install git+https://github.com/PAHdb/pyPAHdb.git

-Note that upon installation setup.py will download the pickled precomputed matrix from PAHdb's server.
+Note that upon first-run a pickled precomputed matrix will be downloaded from PAHdb's server.